 The vacationer usually sees the timeshare that suits their needs, makes an offer, and negotiates the deal.
 Once an agreement is in place, the owner takes payment, secures the booking with the resort on behalf of the vacationer, and confirms the booking directly with the vacationer.

 There are also third-party companies such as timeshare brokers that can manage the process on behalf of owners.
 These companies handle the process and secure the bookings and confirmations on behalf of the parties involved, for a fee or commission.

 Lastly, resorts tend to have their own rental programs where a vacationer can contact the resort directly for availability to rent timeshares.
 Many also offer their rentals through online travel agencies.
 However, remember that these rentals include commissions and fees that can make these rates much higher than those from an owner looking to rent out their timeshare.

-The timeshare rental process depends on the owner of the timeshare.
-If the timeshare is privately owned, then the owner puts their timeshare up for rent by usually advertising it themselves on sites like BuyaTimeshare.com.
+Yes, owners rent out their timeshares all the time, mainly to recoup the cost of their annual fees if they cannot use it.
+Because the timeshare is privately owned, the owner can put their timeshare up for rent by usually advertising it themselves on sites like BuyaTimeshare.com.
 Because this is a private transaction, the owner sets the price, conducts the negotiation, takes deposits and confirms the booking with the resort on behalf of the renter.

 Renters will see these available timeshares for rent, inquire about availability and negotiate the deal directly with the owner.
 Once an agreement is in place, the renter will receive booking confirmation from the owner and proceed just as if they had made the booking themselves.